 Why Make Cumin Powder at Home

 - The homemade powder is much more flavorful than the store-bought one as it starts to oxidize and lose its flavor over time.
 When made at home, you can make a small batch and use it fresh.

 - This popular spice is much more economical when made at home.

 - The homemade version is free of any additives.
 You can be sure of the quality when you make it home.

 You just need whole cumin seeds to make cumin powder.
 Try to get your hands on organic and NON-GMO seeds.
-These seeds are easily available at the spice section of most grocery store or online.
+These seeds are easily available in the spice section of most grocery stores or online.

 Making roasted cumin powder is a two-step process.

 - Roast the seeds until they are fragrant and browned.

 - Grind to make a smooth powder.

 Dry roast over medium-low heat until they are slightly browned and very fragrant (5-6 minutes), stirring continuously.

 Remove the skillet from heat and keep stirring the seeds for 1-2 minutes so that the seeds at the bottom of the skillet don’t get burned from the residual heat.

 Transfer the roasted seeds to a coffee grinder, a spice grinder, or a food processor and grind to make a smooth powder.
 Scrap the sides of the jar while grinding a few times.

 Frequently Asked Questions

 This spice has a very unique flavor and you must try to not substitute it with anything else.

 It’s not a very expensive spice and is easily available in most grocery stores or online, so having some in your pantry will only help.
 But just in case, you are short of it, here is an article by The Spruce Eats that lists 6 substitutes you can use.